 Texas Organ Sharing Alliance offers support for families whose loved one has given the precious Gift of Life through organ donation.
 While we cannot take away the pain of the loss, we hope to provide services that will promote healing during the grief journey.

 For those who are learning to live with their loss, our staff will supply each family with support, care and guidance through phone calls, correspondence, activities and events to honor their loved one.
 We are able to assist families with bereavement materials and direct them to local support groups.
-Please contact us by calling: 210.614.7030 or toll-free at 866.685.0277.
+Please contact us by calling: 210.614.7030.

 Donor Families